 Winter conditions, such as snow can cause several changes and hazards on the trail!
 Here are a few changes to watch out for that might affect your favorite hiking trail in the winter:

-- Fallen Plant-life: Snow can obstruct and hike hazards.
+• Fallen Plant Life: Snow can obstruct hiking hazards.
 It is essential to stay on the trail to avoid potential injury.

 Know the Signs of Frostbite: